Most sales training focused on seller behavior.But neglected understanding how buyers decide.

 Founder, RAMP Business Consulting

-Most people lose deals
+Most sellers lose deals

-before they open
+before they

 I'm Erick Mendoza — originally from San Francisco, California.
-For over 10 years, I've been fascinated by one question: why do people decide the way they do?
+For over 15 years, I've been fascinated by one question: why do people decide the way they do?

-That question took me from a Psychology degree into high-stakes business environments, and eventually to South Korea — where I've spent years teaching Sales, Negotiation, Presentation Skills, and Consumer Behavior at the university level while building RAMP.
+That question took me from a Psychology degree into high-stakes business environments, and eventually to South Korea, where I've spent years teaching Sales, Negotiation, Presentation Skills, and Consumer Behavior at the university level while building RAMP.

 Every buyer is navigating

-an internal crisis.
+an internal struggle.

-Your job is to resolve it.
+Seller's job is to understand and resolve it.

-Behavioral Science First
+Behavioral Psychology First

 Every RAMP technique is rooted in peer-reviewed psychology — crisis modeling, foundational influence principles, and modern decision neuroscience.